-Those wishing to volunteer with DRBIPA can join a Park Ambassador committee in order to take part in fun annual events like the Bedford Channel Paddle, attend environmental stewardship events to restore and conserve areas of the parks, or spend time on the trails as experts to provide educational information to other park users and write educational blog posts for our DRBIPA newsletter.
-Park Ambassadors complete scheduled activities in Derby Reach and Brae Island Regional Parks and participate in DRBIPA community events in the Fort Langley area.
+Those wishing to volunteer with DRBIPA can join our Park Ambassador team in order to take part in fun annual events like the Bedford Channel Paddle and attend environmental stewardship events to restore and conserve areas of the parks.
+Park Ambassadors complete scheduled environmental stewardship activities in Derby Reach and Brae Island Regional Parks and participate in DRBIPA community events in the Fort Langley area.

-Park Ambassadors work on special conservation projects like helping plant new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
-Volunteers can help out at events, provide trail etiquette tips to trail users, complete conservation projects, and so much more!
+Park Ambassadors work on special conservation projects in the parks such as helping to plant new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
+Volunteers can help out at events, provide trail etiquette tips to trail users, complete conservation projects, contribute posts to the nature blog, and so much more!

-Park Ambassadors provide support as directed by the Volunteer Coordinator by joining one or more of four key committees:
+Park Ambassadors provide support as directed by the Volunteer Coordinator by joining one or more of four key teams:

 Public Education & Communications

-- provide education and trail etiquette tips in teams on the trails at Derby Reach and Brae Island Regional Parks to help others learn about DRBIPA and our role in protecting the parks
+provide education and trail etiquette tips in pairs on the trails at Derby Reach and Brae Island Regional Parks to help others learn about DRBIPA and our role in protecting the parks